How often do you take notice of your calf when you are running? Chances are never unless you are experiencing some type of leg muscle soreness.

-When we are performing any physical activities or labor, our muscle fiber breakdown.
+When we are performing any physical activities or labor, our muscle fibers break down.
 These mini tears in muscle tissue are created, and our body has the ability to adapt to these tears and recover.
 This is how your muscles become stronger.

-My advice is give your muscle some time to rest, drop volume/intensity by 30% for a few days after every heavy run/workout.
-This is to make sure your body has time to adapt to your new pattern on muscle that you’ve created.
+My advice is to give your muscle some time to rest and drop volume/intensity by 30% for a few days after every heavy run/workout.
+This is to make sure your body has time to adapt to the new pattern of the muscle that you’ve created.

 Too much Hill Run

 “Why”, you asked.
-There are two types of muscle contraction.
+There are two types of muscle contraction or or muscle cramp.

-It’s easy to overextend your calves muscle every time your foot strikes the ground.
+It’s easy to overextend your calf’s muscle every time your foot strikes the ground.
 Be careful and control your speed, slow down or take breaks when navigating a steep incline.
-A good running shoe will help you to reduce the impact on your calf, thus, help you decrease the chance of injury.
+A good running shoe will help you to reduce the impact on your calf, thus, helping you decrease the chance of injury.

-Important in shoe selection in the case of calves pain or tight calves
+Important things in shoe selection in the case of calves pain or tight calves

-Cushioning on the heel side will provide shock absorption feature, thus, reduce the impact on your calf muscle in each stride.
-While most of the running nowadays provide some form of cushioning, not all cushioning systems are created equal.
+Cushioning on the heel side will provide a shock absorption feature, thus, reducing the impact on your calf muscle in each stride.
+While most running nowadays provides some form of cushioning, not all cushioning systems are created equal.

 High Drop(Offset between heel & forefoot)

 Most running shoes have a drop of 12mm.
-Some of the more minimalist shoes have 0 drop.
-If you choose to run with a shoe with 0 drop, you are asking your achilles tendon and calf muscle to lengthen lower to the ground.
+Some of the more minimalist shoes have 0 drops.
+If you choose to run with a shoe with 0 drop, you are asking your achilles tendon and the calf muscle to lengthen lower to the ground.